 The scenic cities of Guilin and Yangshuo were big highlights on our travels in China.
 We didn't see many Western tourists at these lesser known cities, which made them feel off the beaten path and exciting to visit.
-The cities are happening spots and have many Chinese tourists.
+They are happening spots where the Chinese love to travel to for holiday.

 One of the best things to do in the area is to take the Li River Cruise from Guilin to Yangshuo.
 As the river meanders, you will see dramatic and stunning views of limestone karsts lined along the river.
 You will need to book your Li River Cruise in advance since it's a popular attraction.
 Should you take the luxury boat, deluxe boat or superior boat?
 Is VIP seating worth the price?
 Read on, we have got you covered!

 We have also included the Longsheng Rice Terraces in the Guilin and Yangshuo itinerary, which is a hidden gem located a couple hours away from Guilin.
 The views and zen vibes are worth the journey!